paglimo/beegfs-go/watch/README.md

 * One of the following:
   * One or more subscribers configured using command line flags or environment variables.
-  * The path to a configuration file specified using `--cfgFile`.
+  * The path to a configuration file specified using `--cfg-file`.

 To configure and start BeeWatch:

 1. Create an empty TOML file: `touch scratch/bee-watch.toml`
 2. Start BeeWatch: `go run cmd/bee-watch/main.go
-   --metadata.eventLogTarget=<PATH> --cfgFile=scratch/bee-watch.toml`
+   --metadata.event-log-target=<PATH> --cfg-file=scratch/bee-watch.toml`
-   1. At this point BeeWatch will begin buffering any events it receives from the metadata service until it reaches the default `--metadata.eventBufferSize`, then the oldest events will start to be dropped.
+   1. At this point BeeWatch will begin buffering any events it receives from the metadata service until it reaches the default `--metadata.event-buffer-size`, then the oldest events will start to be dropped.
 This intentional default behavior keeps as many historical events as possible so subscribers can be added after BeeWatch has started.
 3. Add a subscriber to the `bee-watch.toml` file.
 Note this subscriber doesn't